ashkulz/NppFTP/index.md

 ## Download

 You can install it via the "Plugin Manager".
-In case the latest version is not available via the Plugin Manager, you can download it from [GitHub](https://github.com/ashkulz/NppFTP/releases/latest).
+In case the latest version is not available via the Plugin Manager, you can download it from [GitHub](https://github.com/ashkulz/NppFTP/releases/latest) and [install it manually](http://docs.notepad-plus-plus.org/index.php?title=Plugin_Development#How_to_install_a_plugin).

 ## Support